jeff-hykin/jeffs_qmk_setup/plan.md

 - DONE: enter is spacebar plus semicolon
 - DONE: tab is: fd combo
 - DONE: esc is sa combo
+- Mouse buttons as left thumb buttons
+- Fix what happens when a non-combo is confirmed (replay press-down order)
+    - DONE: make a key-history array
+    - figure how/when to apply the array
+- Scroll as left thumb button (test if it works with modifiers in blender)
 - comma and period are below arrow keys on spacebar, shift makes them <>'s
-- Fix what happens when a non-combo is confirmed (replay press-down order)
 - number is left thumb modifier, which doubles as space
     <!-- - underscore as jk combo -->
     - equals in up top corner